 To boost the intensity early in the game, Nettles focused on getting “them involved in the game, getting them scoring, getting them going.”

-Eaglecrest knew heading into the state championship game, they had a tough battle ahead against the Eagles.
-Not only did they seek to dismantle the reigning state champions, but to also contain Valor’s star guard Cole Scherer.
+Eaglecrest knew that they were going to face a tough battle against the Eagles as they entered the state championship game.
+Not only did they seek to dismantle the reigning state champions, but they also sought to contain Valor’s star guard Cole Scherer.
 Scherer fueled a strong offensive push in the second half, leading the team to a 23-12 run in the third to take the lead.
 However, even with Valor’s burst of sudden momentum, the Raptors refused to back down.

-“Valor played great in the third and they are a good well-coached team.
-We have been in similar situation throughout the year and our team didn’t panic,” admitted head coach Jarris Krapcha.
+“Valor played great in the third and they are a well-coached team.
+We have been in similar situations throughout the year and our team didn’t panic,” admitted head coach Jarris Krapcha.

 From the start of the fourth, Eaglecrest mounted a collective push to narrow the deficit.
 The comeback culminated with a dynamic corner three by Nettles to reclaim the lead at the 5-minute mark.
-The clutch shot became the turning point in the game, serving as an early indicator of the Raptors’ firm grasp for the rest of the game.
+The clutch shot became the turning point in the game, and served as an early indicator of the Raptors’ firm grasp on victory.
 Even despite an impressive 35-point performance by Scherer, the Raptors were ultimately able to hold off Valor’s last-ditch efforts, thanks to Jason Noone’s critical free throws deep in the quarter.

 Once the buzzer finally sounded, all the pressure exerted on the Raptors to bring home a championship was lifted.
-Nettles could be seen with passionate emotion, running up to the other side of the court in jubilation.
+Nettles was seen with passionate emotion, running up to the other side of the court in jubilation.
 The Raptor’s fanbase, who traveled to Denver to support their team, also expressed their excitement with cheers resounding throughout the Coliseum.
-In appreciation of the fans’ elation, the roster then jumped to the crowd to celebrate the victory in unity.
+In appreciation of the fans’ elation, the team jumped to the crowd to celebrate the victory in unity.
 Fresh off the win, assistant coach and former Eaglecrest basketball player Arden Dennis exclaimed his enthusiasm after becoming a championship-winning coach.

-For the seniors, this victory holds even more significance, for players like Gallegos, Lucas Kalimba, and Garret Barger, the state trophy serves as a symbol of the peak they have finally reached after their persistent journey starting from their early stages as a Raptor.
+This victory holds the greatest significance for seniors.
+For players like Gavin Gallegos, Lucas Kalimba, and Garret Barger, the state trophy serves as a symbol of the peak that they have finally reached after their persistent journey of hard work.
 The seniors now embark to the sunset, savoring the long-awaited vista that once seemed beyond their reach.

 “It’s special…all my four years, it’s all you ever want…to win a championship and be able to end on that,” reveals star senior Ant Nettles.

-Eaglecrest’s victory is ultimately a testament to the power of resilient unity combined with audacious perseverance.
-Having withstood the immense pressure of this season and the sting of the devastating exits of past seasons, Eaglecrest’s claim to this year’s championships is one of the most significant titles in Eaglecrest’s athletic history.
-Defeating the Eagles not only reaffirmed the Raptors’ dominance as the birds of the west but as the apex predators of Colorado high school basketball.
+Eaglecrest’s victory is ultimately a testament to the power of the boy’s resilient unity and audacious perseverance.
+Having withstood the immense pressure of this season and the sting of the devastating exits of past seasons, Eaglecrest’s claim to this year’s championships is one of the most important titles in Eaglecrest’s athletic history.
+Defeating the Eagles not only reaffirmed the Raptors’ dominance as the birds of the west, but also as the apex predators of high school basketball in the state of Colorado.